Empirical and Instance-Dependent Estimation of Markov Chain and Mixing Time: Introduction

 and by convention $\tmix \eqdef \tmix(1/4)$.
-The reader is referred to \citet[Chapter~4]{levin2009markov} for a more detailed introduction to Markov chain mixing.
-We will use the standard $\bigO$ and $\Theta$ notations, and $\tilde \bigO, \tilde \Theta$ when logarithmic dependencies in any natural parameter are omitted, and for $x \in \R_+$, we will use $\tln{x}$ as a shorthand for $\ln{x}\ln \ln{x}$.
-The definition of elements specific to contraction methods is deferred to Section~\ref{section:generalized-contraction-coefficient} for a clearer exposition.
+We refer the reader to \cite[Chapter~4]{levin2009markov} for a comprehensive introduction to Markov chain mixing.
+The definition of elements specific to contraction methods is deferred to Section~\ref{section:generalized-contraction-coefficient} for clarity of the exposition.

-\paragraph{Related work.}
+\subsection{Related work}